 - Some legal expenses

-It might be time to upgrade your skills and invest in your skill-set.
-Studying a course that directly relates to earning your income can be a great tax deduction.
-You’ll be able to claim the course fees, as well as phone and internet, travel and vehicle expenses, computer, stationery and office consumables as well as investing in yourself to increase your pay.
+It might be time to upgrade your skills and improve your career prospects.
+If so, self-eduction can deliver more than just knowledge and experience.
+Studying a course that directly relates to earning your income can also be a great tax deduction.
+You’ll be able to claim educational costs such as course fees, phone and internet, computer, stationery and office consumables, and travel and vehicle expenses.
+Best of all, you’re investing in yourself and increasing your earning potential.